jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 what is an attribute?
 *********************************************************************************

-An :ref:`attribute<what causes AttributeError?>` is a name for something that belongs to an :ref:`object<what is a class?>`, for example, a human being has attributes like height, weight, sex and color, they are also known as properties.
+An :ref:`attribute<what causes AttributeError?>` is a :ref:`name (variable?)<what is a variable?>` for something that belongs to :ref:`an object (a class)<what is a class?>`, for example, a human being has attributes like height, weight, sex and color, they are also known as properties.

 ----